 It is important to note that an AIDS diagnosis is not a death sentence, now that effective HIV drugs are available.
 Starting to take HIV drugs before HIV becomes bad enough to cause AIDS can keep your immune system strong, and is more likely to avoid complications, such as cancers.

 KS was one of the most common opportunistic infections (OIs) in the early days of the AIDS epidemic.
 Kaposi sarcoma is also called Kaposi’s sarcoma (named for the doctor who first described the condition).

 HHV-8 is the virus that causes KS.
 It is likely transmitted through sexual contact or blood products.
 KS has always been less common in women than in men but has become less common in all people with HIV since the use of newer, more effective HIV drug combinations.

-A recent study found that some people living with HIV who have KS find that their cancer gets worse after they start HIV drugs.
+Research shows that some people living with HIV who have KS find that their cancer gets worse after they start HIV drugs.
 This is most likely due to IRIS (immune reconstitution inflammatory syndrome), which happens when your immune system acts so strongly and so quickly that it causes lots of inflammation, which can actually make your symptoms worse.
 KS-IRIS happens more often in people living with HIV who have higher HIV viral loads, higher KS viral loads, and more advanced KS disease.

 KS on the skin is not life threatening.
 However, if KS spreads to other parts of the body, especially the lungs, it can cause serious problems.
 An oncologist (a doctor who specializes in cancer) usually suggests treatment options based on the size, number, and location of KS tumors and other factors.
 However, the first treatment for KS is to start taking HIV drugs.
 Your HIV provider and other medical specialists (e.g., radiation oncologist, dermatologist) may be involved as well.